Topic Number 423 - Social Security and Equivalent Railroad Retirement Benefits

 If you received benefits in the current tax year that were for a prior year, see Publication 915, Social Security and Equivalent Railroad Retirement Benefits, for rules on a special lump-sum election that you can make.
 This election may reduce the amount of your taxable benefits.

 Determining Who Is Taxed

-The person with the legal right to receive taxable benefits, if any, must include them in gross income.
+If any of the benefits are taxable, the person with the legal right to receive the benefits must include them in gross income.
 For example, if you and your child received benefits, you must use only your own portion of the benefits in figuring if any part is taxable to you, even if the check for your child was made out in your name.
 In calculating your child's taxable benefits, half of the portion that belongs to your child must be added to your child's other income to determine if any of those benefits are taxable to your child.

 Married Filing Jointly - If you're married and file a joint return, you and your spouse must combine your incomes, social security benefits and equivalent railroad retirement benefits when figuring the taxable portion of your benefits.
 On a joint return, you must add your spouse's income to yours when figuring if any of your benefits are taxable, even if your spouse didn't receive any benefits.

 You should receive your Form SSA-1099, Social Security Benefit Statement, or Form RRB-1099, Payments by the Railroad Retirement Board, by early February for the benefits paid in the prior calendar year.
 The form will show benefits paid to the person who has the legal right to receive them, and the amount of any benefits repaid.
 It will also show amounts by which the benefits were reduced because you received workers' compensation benefits.
 Substitute workers' compensation benefits are taxable to the same extent.
 For additional information, refer to Publication 915.